-Preferred Shares & Subordinated Debentures As at (In millions of dollars) Date Issued March 31, 2018 December 31, 2017 Preferred shares January 2016 \$ 149.5 \$ 149.5 Preferred shares November 2017 \$ 100.0 \$ 100.0 Subordinated debentures May 2013 \$ 300.0 \$ 300.0 Subordinated debentures December 2016 \$ 200.0 \$ 200.0 Subordinated debentures September 2017 \$ 200.0 \$ 200.0
+Preferred Shares & Subordinated Debentures As at (In millions of dollars) Date Issued June 30, 2018 December 31, 2017 Preferred shares January 2016 \$ 149.5 \$ 149.5 Preferred shares November 2017 \$ 100.0 \$ 100.0 Subordinated debentures May 2013 \$ - \$ 300.0 Subordinated debentures December 2016 \$ 200.0 \$ 200.0 Subordinated debentures September 2017 \$ 200.0 \$ 200.0

 In the first quarter of 2016, Empire Life issued \$149.5 million of preferred shares.
 The holders are entitled to receive fixed non-cumulative quarterly dividends yielding 5.75% annually for the period ending on April 17, 2021.
 After that the dividend rate will be reset every five years at a rate equal to the 5-year Government of Canada bond yield plus 4.99%.
 In the fourth quarter of 2017, Empire Life issued \$100 million preferred shares to E-L Financial Corporation Limited (E-L).
 E-L is entitled to receive fixed non-cumulative quarterly dividends yielding 4.9% annually for the period ending January 17, 2023.
-After that the dividend rate will be reset every five years at a rate equal to the 5-year Government of Canada rate at that time plus 3.24%.
+After that, the dividend rate will be reset every five years at a rate equal to the 5-year Government of Canada rate at that time plus 3.24%.

 In the fourth quarter of 2016, Empire Life issued \$200 million principal amount of unsecured subordinated debentures with a maturity date at December 16, 2026.
 The interest rate on the debentures is 3.383% paid semi-annually until December 16, 2021.
-After that the interest rate will be the 3-month Canadian Deposit Offering Rate plus 1.95% from December 16, 2021 to December 16, 2026.
+After that, the interest rate will be the 3-month Canadian Deposit Offering Rate plus 1.95% from December 16, 2021 to December 16, 2026.
 In the third quarter of 2017, Empire Life issued \$200 million principal amount of unsecured subordinated debentures with a maturity date of March 15, 2028.
 The interest rate on the debentures is 3.664% paid semi-annually until March 15, 2023.
-After that the interest rate will be the 3-month Canadian Deposit Offering Rate plus 1.53% from March 15, 2023 to March 15, 2028.
-The issuances of the debentures in 2017 have increased the interest paid relative to the first quarter of 2017.
+After that, the interest rate will be the 3-month Canadian Deposit Offering Rate plus 1.53% from March 15, 2023 to March 15, 2028.
+The issuance of the debentures in 2017 has increased the interest paid relative to the first quarter of 2017.

-On April 26, 2018, Empire Life announced its intention to redeem all of the outstanding \$300 million 2.870% unsecured subordinated debentures on May 31, 2018 at a redemption price equal to the principal amount together with accrued and unpaid interest to that date.
-The pro-forma Life Insurance Capital Adequacy Test ("LICAT") ratio reflecting this redemption would be 162.1% as of March 31, 2018.
-Refer to the next section "Capital Resources" for a discussion of LICAT.
+On May 31, 2018, Empire Life redeemed all of the outstanding \$300 million 2.870% unsecured subordinated debentures at a redemption price equal to the principal amount together with accrued and unpaid interest to that date.

 Empire Life's debentures and preferred shares are rated by DBRS Limited ("DBRS") and A.M.
 Best Company, Inc. ("A.M.
 Best").
 Empire Life's DBRS issuer rating is "A" (sixth highest of 20 categories), its subordinated debt rating is "A (low)" (seventh highest of 20 categories), its financial strength rating is "A" (sixth highest of 22 categories) and its Preferred Share rating is Pfd-2 (fifth highest of 18 categories).
 All ratings have a stable trend.
-According to DBRS, the assigned ratings reflect Empire Life's maintenance of market share, good earnings ability, increased capitalization level, fixed charge coverage, conservative investment portfolio and negligible intangibles on the balance sheet.
+According to DBRS, the assigned ratings reflect Empire Life's position as a consistently performing life insurer with a proven track record of generating stable earnings while maintaining a conservative risk profile.

 A.M.
-Best ratings of Empire Life is "A Excellent" financial strength rating (third highest of 16 categories), "a" long-term issuer credit rating (sixth highest of 21 categories), "bbb+" Subordinated Debt rating (eighth highest of 21 categories), and "bbb" Preferred Share rating (ninth highest of 21 categories).
+Best ratings of Empire Life are "A Excellent" financial strength rating (third highest of 16 categories), "a" long-term issuer credit rating (sixth highest of 21 categories), "bbb+" Subordinated Debt rating (eighth highest of 21 categories), and "bbb" Preferred Share rating (ninth highest of 21 categories).
 All ratings have a stable trend.
 According to A.M.
-Best, the ratings reflect Empire Life's favourable risk-adjusted capital position, consistently positive operating results, high credit quality investment portfolio and a diversified revenue stream in Canada with multiple lines of business.
+Best, the ratings reflect Empire Life's balance sheet strength, which A.M.
+Best categorizes as very strong, as well as its strong operating performance, neutral business profile and appropriate enterprise risk management.